nolan-h-hamilton/Consenrich/docs/source/index.rst

    :maxdepth: 2
    :caption: Usage

-A brief but nontrivial analysis is carried out below for demonstration.
+A brief but nontrivial analysis using H3K27ac ChIP-seq data is carried out below for demonstration.

-Publicly available data from ENCODE (H3K27ac ChIP-seq data) is used in this analysis.

 Input Data
 ~~~~~~~~~~~~~~

-The input dataset consists of four donors' treatment and control epidermal samples.
+The input dataset consists of four donors' treatment and control epidermal samples from ENCODE.

 .. list-table:: Input Data
    :header-rows: 1